Science and non core subjects

 All Children are encouraged to develop and use a range of skills including observation and investigations, as well as develop effective questioning skills and become independent learners.
 Vocabulary for each topic is taught and built on every term.

 Science based workshops and visits are arranged to enrich children’s subject knowledge and capture their interest.
-Hampton Infant School holds a STEM week, a whole school event in which children have a week devoted to exploring different elements of Science such as engineering.
+Hampton Infant School holds a Science Week, a whole school event in which children have a week devoted to exploring different elements of Science such as engineering.

 The National Curriculum for Science aims to ensure that all pupils develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.
 It builds an understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them and children are equipped with the knowledge required to understand the uses and implications of science, today and for the future.